magento/devdocs/src/contributor-guide/contributing.md

 -  Check the [Developer Documentation](http://devdocs.magento.com/) and [User Guide](http://docs.magento.com/m2/ce/user_guide/getting-started.html) to make sure the behavior you are reporting is really a bug, not a feature.
 -  Check the [existing issues](https://github.com/magento/magento2/issues) to make sure you are not duplicating somebody’s work.
 -  Ensure that information you are reporting is a technical issue.
 Refer to the [Community Forums](https://community.magento.com/) or [Magento Stack Exchange](http://magento.stackexchange.com/) for technical questions, feature requests, etc.
 -  Verify that the issue you are reporting does not relate to Magento Commerce.
-GitHub is intended for Magento Open Source users to report on issues related to Open Source only.
+GitHub is intended for {{site.data.var.ce}} users to report on issues related to Open Source only.
 You can report Commerce-related issues one of two ways:

    -  Use the Support portal associated with your account
    -  If you are a Partner reporting on behalf of a merchant, use the Partner portal